goauthentik/authentik/website/docs/flow/inspector.md

 ## Session ID

 The unique ID for the currently used session.
 This can be used to debug issues with flows restarting/losing state.

+# Access to the inspector

+By default, the inspector can only be enabled when the currently authenticated user is a superuser.
+When running authentik with debug-mode enabled, the inspector is enabled by default and can be accessed by both unauthenticated users and standard users.